≡ Menu

 So, this food contains:

-This dry dog food contains a notable amount of meat in it, making it one of the best foods for medium dogs that are highly active or those that need a diet rich in protein.
+This dry dog food contains a notable amount of meat, making it one of the best foods for medium dogs that are highly active or those that need a protein-rich diet.

 Pros Cons